 Is it Okay to Eat Food with Freezer Burn?

 Yes, you can eat food with freezer burn as long as it’s cooked properly.
 It does not pose a health risk.
 Bacteria can’t grow below zero, so the food will be safe to consume.
 The taste may be compromised, though.
-However, the discolored parts can be cut off before or after cooking.
+However, you can cut off the discolored parts before or after cooking.

 Tip: Slow cooking may help bring out the best flavor if your meat is slightly freezer burnt.